 A question I often get asked by parents is about airline approved car-seats, and what to look out for to make sure they are FAA (Federal Airline Association in the USA) or CAA (Civil Airline Association – in the UK) approved.
 What is clear is international airline associations rules do vary, so this effects the airlines rules on what car seats you can bring on-board your flight.

+Just because your seat (s) may be FAA Approved Car Seats, does not mean all airlines will accept them.
+FAA rules govern US airlines only.
 For example, a rear facing car seat approved in the USA may not be approved for use on a UK airline.
 This guide will help you sift through the rules, provide you with knowledge so you know your rights or how to easily find them when you travel with car seat.

 Please use the contents table below to quickly find the section you need, or grab a cuppa and find out all you need to know by reading the whole post.